ronitblenz/100DaysOfCloud/Journey/012/Readme.md

 ## What is DevOps?

-Mostly, people define DevOps like something really alien to us.
+Mostly, people define DevOps as something really alien to us.

-But DevOps is nothing but just a way of working between Development and Operations Team to make the process of software release and maintainance easier and efficient.
+But DevOps is nothing but just a way of working between the Development and Operations Team to make the process of software release and maintenance easier and more efficient.

 ![image](https://user-images.githubusercontent.com/91361382/178313704-98898ca0-b16a-4ab4-8b89-60ae927d02a0.png)